 Changes from the original Zerocash are explained in §8 'Differences from the Zerocash paper' on p.
 91, and highlighted in magenta throughout the document.
-Changes specific to the Overwinter upgrade (which are also changes from Zerocash) are highlighted in blue.
-Changes specific to the Sapling upgrade following Overwinter (which are also changes from Zerocash) are highlighted in green.
+Changes specific to the Overwinter upgrade are highlighted in blue.
+Changes specific to the Sapling upgrade following Overwinter are highlighted in green.
+All of these are also changes from Zerocash.
 The name Sprout is used for the Zcash protocol prior to Sapling (both before and after Overwinter).